Mailu/Mailu/INSTALL.md

 Preparing the mail server environment
 =====================================

-Freeposte will store all of its persistent data in ``/freeposte`` by default, simply create the directory and move there:
+Freeposte.io will store all of its persistent data in ``/freeposte`` by default, simply create the directory and move there:

 ```